 If your partner loves any particular holiday, try to plan your proposal around it.
 Whether that's bending down on one knee in the middle of a Christmas tree farm, planning an Easter egg scavenger hunt, going into the New Year engaged, or taking advantage of the chocolates and rose petals that come with Valentine's Day, your SO is sure to enjoy the added cause to celebrate.

-For the couple that has a blast playing board games together, craft your proposal into a game night.
+For the couple that has a blast playing board games together, craft your at-home proposal into a game night.
 You can do this just between the two of you or invite your closest friends and family over to join in on the fun.
 Not sure how to work a proposal into a game?
 We think Scrabble is an easy and exciting way to go about it.
 If you have people over, suggest you all play the game.
 Then, have someone distract your SO while you spell out "Will you marry me?" on the board.
 Finally, bring them back to the game table for the special moment.

 Picnics with your partner are inherently romantic.
 Putting effort into an outdoor snack or meal together, especially with the right view, is sure to strike the right mood.
-You can go simple with a blanket and picnic basket of food or include some extra flourishes, like candles, champagne, and chocolate covered strawberries.
+You can go simple with a blanket and picnic basket of food or include some extra flourishes, like candles, champagne, fresh flowers, and chocolate covered strawberries.

 If you're musically talented, an endearing proposal is likely right at your fingertips.
 Write or compose a special song that reflects on your relationship, talks about your hopes for the future, or dotes on your partner.
 Then, once you've played it, finish it off with your proposal.
 You can even write your proposal into the song, if you prefer.